AdrianImiolek/Willow-Oak/README.md

-## :no_entry: I've used minified css/js files in this repo, that's why HTML counts 100%

----

 # Willow & Oak 🌿

 A clean, responsive front-end website built for a nature-themed brand or business.
 Designed with a mobile-first approach, this project highlights HTML, CSS, and JavaScript skills for interactive, minimalist web design.